ArtifexSoftware/aptest/README.rst

   * Note that the wheel will be specific to the current system and might not work on other systems with the same OS.

+    For example on Linux it will require at least the current system's glibc.

-    If you need a more portable wheel, see the `cibw`_ command.
+    If you need a more portable wheel, use the `cibw`_ command.

 * The wheel is added to a local pypi-style PEP 503 package repository.
 * We use pip's ``--extra-index-url`` option to refer to our internal package